 In Shamoun v Chief Constable RUC the Court said that the test is whether a reasonable worker would or might take the view that the treatment accorded to them had in all the circumstances been to their detriment.
-Peake v Automotive Products held that detriment also includes financial or economic disadvantage.
+Detriment also includes financial or economic disadvantage.

 The right not to be subjected to a detriment does not apply where the detriment is your dismissal.